daniarthurwidodo/my-crowdfunding/README.md

 - Jest for testing

 ### Database
-- SQLite for development and testing
+- PostgreSQL for production and development
 - Drizzle ORM for type-safe queries
+- ULID primary keys for all entities
 - Automatic schema management

 ## Deployment